Quieter than other Oral-B brushes, the iO9 cleans the teeth really well.

+The circular buttons have a very slight concave design and a rubber coating/texture to them.
 The power button has a power icon on it, whilst the mode button has a solid dot.
-Both have a rubber coating/texture to them.

-Then in the bottom third of the handle is the Oral-B and iO logo in a silver grey colour.
+In the lower half of the handle sits a silver/grey Bluetooth logo along with the Oral-B and iO logo in a silver grey colour too.

 The side and back of the handle are all smooth to the touch with no notable features.